Frequently Asked Questions

 Project Overview and Goals

-Goal: To create a simple, robust backend service that can programmatically send MMS messages (specifically images) using Node.js and the Vonage API.
+Goal: Create a simple, robust backend service that programmatically sends MMS messages (specifically images) using Node.js and the Vonage API.

-Problem Solved: Automates the process of sending multimedia content via SMS channels, essential for notifications, alerts, marketing, or user engagement requiring images.
+Problem Solved: Automates sending multimedia content via SMS (Short Message Service) channels – essential for notifications, alerts, marketing, or user engagement requiring images.

 Technologies Used: